JustinHoyt/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ```

 !!!
 NOTE
-We recommend using SDLArtwork when building an image.
 Persistent files are used when the image ought to remain on the remote system between ignition cycles.
 This is commonly used for menu artwork, soft button artwork and app icons.
-Non-persistent artwork is usually used for objects like music album artwork.
+Non-persistent artwork is usually used for dynamic images like music album artwork.
 !!!

 ### 4. App Type (optional)
 The app type is used by car manufacturers to decide how to categorize your app.
 Each car manufacturer has a different categorization system.
 For example, if you set your app type as media, your app will also show up in the audio tab as well as the apps tab of Ford’s SYNC3 head unit.
 The app type options are: default, communication, media (i.e. music/podcasts/radio), messaging, navigation, projection, information, and social.

 !!!
 NOTE
-Navigation and OEM projection apps require special permissions and use video streaming to project a UI.
+Navigation and projection applications both use video and audio byte streaming.
+However, navigation apps require special permissions from OEMs, and projection apps are only for internal use by OEMs.
 !!!

 ##### Objective-C